Klemeesi/ts-insp/README.md

 ## Configuration

 Create configuration file e.g. `./ts-insp.config.ts` (javascript is possible too if you prefer the older brother more).
-All options are supported in the configuration file (except plugins at the moment).
+All options are supported in the configuration file.

 Example: